zencart/documentation/content/user/upgrading/multiple_php_versions.md

 since you've put the files in the `test` folder just above webroot, rather than a subfolder under `test` (even if your live store is in a subfolder).

+## Checking your Installation

+1. Login to your admin, then go to the [Version](/user/admin_pages/tools/server_info/) page.
+Check that the configuration you see matches your expectations.

+- PHP Version (can be updated in cPanel's MultiPHP Manager)
+- PHP Memory Limit (can be updated in cPanel's MultiPHP INI Editor)

+2. Place an order and then check the `/logs` folder to be sure everything is ok.